 A landowner incentive program was developed in May of 2006 using a Cooperative Endangered Species Grant from the USFWS.
 Money from this match-grant (25% state funds: 75% federal funds) was used to provide monetary incentives to private landowners to maintain black-tailed prairie dog colonies in areas occupied by black-footed ferrets.
 This incentive program was targeted towards private landowners within the Conata Basin/Badlands black-footed ferret reintroduction area (Figure 1).
 A total of \$317, 787 was allocated for use during a five-year period.
 Willing landowners agreed to a minimum \$12.20 per acre annual payment in exchange for their cooperation in carrying out actions to improve, enhance, or maintain black-footed ferret habitat (at a minimum no shooting or poisoning prairie dogs).
 This minimum payment reflected the 3-year average pastureland rental rates of the counties involved.
 Over time, the payment per acre changed to reflect changes in average pastureland rental rates and the conservation value of properties enrolled.
 Over \$35,000 in payments were made to two landowners.

 Given the changing environmental conditions, the presence of plague in the reintroduction area, limited interest in the program and the amount of remaining funds, we extended the scope of the grant to cover other black-footed ferret conservation activities.
 After a request for proposals was advertised in late 2011, we selected and worked with the World Wildlife Fund to purchase over 15,000 lbs. of delatamethrin insecticide and other dusting supplies to help manage plague in the Conata Basin.
 The last of these supplies was used during dusting efforts in the Basin in 2015 (Griebel 2015).

 The U. S. Geological Survey (USGS) National Wildlife Heath Center and other cooperators have developed a sylvatic plague vaccine (SPV) for prairie dogs that is delivered through an oral bait.
 The efficacy of this vaccine was tested in field trials at 29 sites in seven states from 2013 to 2015 (Rocke et al. 2017).
-Three test sites were located in South Dakota: Wind Cave National Park, Buffalo Gap National Grassland and Lower Brule Sioux Reservation.
-The vaccine had a positive effect on prairie dog abundance and increased survival rates for both adult and juvenile prairie dogs.
-The Western Association of Fish and Wildlife Agencies (WAFWA) supported the development of such a vaccine and efforts to reduce the occurrence of plague.
 This oral vaccine was applied at Conata Basin/Badlands, Wind Cave National Park and Bad River Ranch reintroduction sites in 2017-2019.

-Studies to determine the efficacy, resistance and effect on non-target arthropods of deltamethrin and two additional pulicides (fipronil and cyfluthrin) are being conducted at the Conata Basin/Badlands site under the direction of David Eads, U. S. Geological Survey.

-Plague management using deltamethrin, SPV or fipronil occurs at Bad River, Conata Basin/Badlands, Lower Brule Sioux Reservation, and Wind Cave National Park reintroduction sites.
+Studies to determine the efficacy, resistance and effect on non-target arthropods of deltamethrin and two additional pulicides (fipronil and cyfluthrin) are being conducted at the Conata Basin/Badlands site under the direction of David Eads, Fort Collins Science Center, USGS.
+Plague management using deltamethrin or fipronil occurs at Bad River Ranches, Conata Basin/Badlands, Cheyenne River Sioux Reservation, Lower Brule Sioux Reservation Standing Rock Sioux Reservation, and Wind Cave National Park reintroduction sites.

-SDGFP has funded research projects through South Dakota State Wildlife Grants (SWG).
+GFP has funded research projects through South Dakota State Wildlife Grants (SWG).
 "Understanding the relationship between prairie dog ecology and black-footed ferret resource selection" (SWG T-35-R-1) has resulted in the following publications: